luau-lang/luau/rfcs/libraries.md

 ##### Root Alias

 The blank alias "`@`" cannot be overriden and will remain reserved for now.
 It has been proposed in the past to use "`@`" to represent the root directory of a script's encapsulating library, but this will remain unimplemented for the time being.
-Users can use the alias map to explicitly define this behavior, if desired:
+Users can use the alias map to explicitly define this behavior with a named alias, if desired:

 ```json
 "aliases": {